Noticing fewer fireflies in the past few years? You’re not alone; here's why and why it matters.

 “Intervention is greatly needed from governments to provide guidelines for preserving existing habitats and restoring degraded habitats for the conservation of fireflies,” reads the declaration.
 But what can we do?

-For several years Clemson University was operating a citizen science firefly count, but they’re not running the project this year.
-(Hopefully they will resume it, you can check here.)
+For several years Clemson University even operates a citizen science firefly count; you can check here.

 In the meantime, I suppose we’re left fighting for the fireflies by railing against habitat destruction and agro-chemicals and light pollution.